Attested: Lugunduno at position 140 in the Ravenna Cosmography. See Dixio for why this is considered a separate name.

 Name origin: About Lugu- see here.
 Continental places named Lugdunum (at modern Lyon, Laon, Katwijk, and Mont-Lau) have been much discussed.
 Lacroix (2007:157-164) noted that many other places in France whose names may descend from a similar root tend to lie in prominently visible positions near tribal boundaries.
 So the Germanic parallel lugen ‘to look’ seems preferable to the Celtic parallel *Lugus, claimed to be a divine name continuous with Irish Lugh, but a sense of ‘link’ cannot be ruled out.
 About dunum see here.

-Notes: Durham slightly resembles Lyon in its topography and its religious history.
-Its early name forms such as Dunholm contain dun.
+Notes: Most likely the name refers to the way that Maiden Castle would have looked out over a large expanse of mudflats where Old Durham Beck reaches the Wear.
+Durham slightly resembles Lyon in its topography and its religious history.
+Its early name forms, such as Dunholm, contain dun.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.